-1.2.2.2 Big Chunk North and South and Bonanza Hills Claims
+1.2.2.2 Big Chunk North and South

-Northern Dynasty's Purchase and Option Agreement with Liberty Star

-On June 29, 2010, Northern Dynasty entered into an agreement with Liberty Star Uranium and Metals Corp. and its subsidiary, Big Chunk Corp. (together, "Liberty Star"), pursuant to which Liberty Star sold 23.8 square miles of claims (the "Purchased Claims") to a US subsidiary of Northern Dynasty in consideration for both a US\$1 million cash payment and a secured convertible loan from Northern Dynasty in the amount of US\$3 million which accrues interest at 10% per annum compounded monthly (the "Loan").
-The parties agreed with effect from November 14, 2011, to increase the principal amount of the Loan by US\$730,174 (the "Additional Loan Amount"), being the amounts expended by Northern Dynasty to date on annual assessment work, rental and related fees relating to Liberty Star's claims in Alaska.
+Northern Dynasty's Purchase and Option Agreement with Liberty Star loan from Northern Dynasty in the amount of US\$3 million which accrues interest at 10% per annum compounded monthly (the "Loan").
+The parties agreed with effect from November 14, 2011, to increase the principal amount of the Loan by US\$714,374 (the "Additional Loan Amount"), being the amounts expended by Northern Dynasty to date on annual assessment work, rental and related fees relating to Liberty Star's claims in Alaska.
 The Loan is repayable, in cash on demand or convertible into Liberty Star shares at the election of Northern Dynasty, after Northern Dynasty has spent at least a minimum amount (the "Minimum Expenditure") earning into a joint venture (which has not yet been formed - see the discussion below).
-The Minimum Expenditure was originally set at US\$1 million, but the parties subsequently agreed on November 14, 2011 to reduce the Minimum Expenditure by the Additional Loan Amount plus interest incurred thereon, with the result that the Minimum Expenditure has been reduced to US\$271,900.
+The Minimum Expenditure was originally set at US\$1 million, but the parties subsequently agreed on November 14, 2011 to reduce the Minimum Expenditure by the Additional Loan Amount plus interest incurred thereon.
+As of June 30, 2012, the Minimum Expenditure has been reduced to US\$228,437.
 The Pebble Partnership had the right to acquire the Purchased Claims for a period of time but declined to exercise that right.